mnm-team/tamarin-ikev2/README.md

 The code ran in an virtual environment with 40 vCPU cores, 180 GB RAM and with standard Ubuntu.
 It took about 30 mins to complete.

-Smaller setups may also work.
+Smaller setups may work; the bottleneck is memory, not CPU power.

 ## Results (see .png-files)